-In this seminar students read and discuss primary and secondary Korean language sources related to visual arts and the politics of culture in North Korea.
-Close reading and critical analysis of both North and South Korean texts introduces students to the theory and practices governing the North Korean art world, familiarizes them with an art-related lexicon, academic styles of writing and argumentation, and lets them think about the epistemic risks of ideological bias.
+In this seminar, students read and discuss primary and secondary Korean language sources related to Korean literature and intellectual history.
+Through close reading and critical analysis of Korean texts, students are introduced to the theories of Korean intellectual history, become acquainted with academic styles of writing and argumentation, and are prompted to explore Korean society and culture.

 This course has the following goals: